wp-plugins/flyzoo/readme.txt

 = Can I suggest a feature?  =

-Sure, feel free to contact us!
+Sure, feel free to contact us.

 == Changelog ==

 11.08.2015

 - New: Compact Side Chat mode
-- Fixed: User paging not working properly
-- Fixed: Messages received on minimized windows not showing

 10.25.2015